jimmyshi360/micro-image-transformations/README.md

 Clone this repository!
 Submit your PR and Travis will run some tests to make sure it is compliant with current standards.

 ### Testing
 In the cloned repository, to run tests, run `npm test`.
-Current tests are written in mocha and chai, testing grayscale and crop functions.
+Current tests are written in mocha and chai in "tests/index.test.js", testing grayscale and crop functions.

 Note: eslint currently disabled due to some Travis complaints.
 ## License